-- Repeat with any left over mixture.
+- Repeat with any leftover mixture.

 - Make the icing while they cool.
 Mix the purée with the icing sugar until you have a thick icing.
 Use either a splash of more purée or water to loosen the icing if it’s too thick.
 Repeat with the liquid chocolate.
-Mine was fairly thick but meant there was a good coating and glue for more sprinkles.
+Mine was fairly thick but meant there were a good coating and glue for more sprinkles.

 - On the wire rack. spoon over the icing and allow it to find it’s own groove and ooze.
 Sprinkle over lots and lots of sprinkles or crushed nuts on top of the chocolate doughnuts.
 Stuff into your face.